 New York companies should take several steps to keep workers safe while they perform hazardous work.
-The ‘layered approach” to workplace safety is recommended by the Liberty Mutual Research Institute for Safety.
-Each layer of workplace hazard control is important, and employers should not think of the layers as a list of options.
+The ‘layered approach to workplace safety is recommended by the Liberty Mutual Research Institute for Safety.
+Each layer of workplace hazard control is important

 According to Liberty Mutual, employers should begin by eliminating all safety hazards that can be eliminated.
 For example, workers that are performing jobs at heights for no particular reason should conduct their work on the ground instead.
 After elimination, the second layer of hazard control is substitution.
 If a hazardous substance or tool can be replaced with something safer, it should be replaced in order to prevent injuries.